zcash/zips/draft-zsf.md

 - Transparent inputs to a transaction insert value into a transparent transaction value pool associated with the transaction.
 Transparent outputs **and sustainability fund deposits** remove value from this pool.

+### Coinbase Transactions

+Any excess miner fee/reward is sent to the ZSF.

+In new blocks, this deposit is tracked via the `ZSF_DEPOSIT` field in coinbase transactions.

+If the `ZSF_DEPOSIT` field is not present in a coinbase transaction with an older transaction version, it is defined as the value of any unspent miner fee and miner reward.
+This re-defines these previously unspendable funds as ZSF deposits.

+#### Consensus Rule Changes

+-  The remaining value in the transparent transaction value pool of a coinbase transaction is **deposited in the sustainability fund**.
 ### `ZSF_DEPOSIT` Requirements

 - ZIP 225 [3] MUST be updated to include `ZSF_DEPOSIT`.
 ZIP 244 MAY be updated as well.